-Meaning:to be honest with someone, even when it’s painful
+Meaning: to be honest with someone, even if it’s embarrassing

 Example: Mein Mann sucht immer noch den Autoschlüssel.
 Ich muss ihm wohl reinen Wein einschenken und ihm sagen, dass ich ihn verloren habe.

-My husband is still looking for the car key.
+My hubby is still looking for the car key.
 I guess I have to be honest with him and tell him that I lost it.

 German Funny Phrases with Animals